Your Guide to Being Guided in Italy: Directions in Italian

 Using Verbs to Find Your Way

-When listening to directions, there are a few verbs you should learn that’ll come up again and again.
+When listening to directions, there are a few verbs you should learn that will come up again and again.
 Note that many of these verbs are irregular.

 Using Prepositions to Find Your Way

 Below are some prepositional phrases you may encounter when receiving directions.
-You may especially want to take note of how prepositions combine with articles so that you recognize these phrases in use even when they don’t look exactly the way they do below.
+You may want to review how prepositions combine with articles so that you recognize these phrases in use even when they don’t look exactly the way they do below.

 Putting It All Together